aarnphm/morph/python/asteraceae/TOOL_CALLING.md

 <search_query>
 (literary OR philosophical) AND ("urban life" OR "identity exploration") AND (innovative OR "unique perspective") AND ("magical realism" OR "cognitive science")
 </search_query>

+Remember to focus on authors with diverse perspectives and backgrounds in your recommendations and search query.
+Your final output should consist only of the recommended authors and search query, and should not duplicate or rehash any of the work you did in the thinking block.